Unpacking leadership and navigating paradox with Mary Lemonis

 In business leadership, a paradox is a pair of characteristics that appear to be so different that they really couldn't exist together.
 They seem to be two things that offer an ''either/or'' choice.

 As the Chief People Officer for REA Group, Mary Lemonis is responsible for people strategy across a global network of 2600 employees.
-Mary is a passionate and intuitive leadership practitioner and in this episode she draws on more than 25 years of People and Culture experience, and unpacks what it takes to be an exceptional leader.
+Mary is a passionate and intuitive leadership practitioner and draws on more than 25 years of People and Culture experience, and unpacks what it takes to be an exceptional leader.

-We were excited to speak with Mary about her upbringing and what inspired her to work with people, how she defines culture and engagement, and how she skillfully manages paradoxes in organisations.
+We were excited to speak with Mary about her upbringing and what inspired her to work with people, how she defines culture and engagement, and how she skilfully manages paradoxes in organisations.

 I always was very willing to put my hand up to help to move things forward and have a platform to create an impact and make a difference.